What do you really know about Depression and Anxiety?

 Anxiety and fear dissipate quickly when countered with conscious breathing.

 The signals our bodies use to tell us we need to cleanse ourselves physically, mentally, and emotionally are multifaceted and often mirror symptoms we associate with illness.
-If we heed these

-signs, we not only feel better quickly but also stave off poor health before it can start.
-These quick fixes for common ailments can get you started.
+If we heed these signs, we not only feel better quickly but also stave off poor health before it can start.

 1. Applying pressure to the acupressure point between the thumb and forefinger can release blockages causing pain, tension, and fatigue.
 You can relieve a headache naturally by squeezing for 20